-The following is a discussion and analysis of the financial performance of the Georgia Public Telecommunications Commission (d/b/a Georgia Public Broadcasting, GPB).
-It provides an overview of the activities for the fiscal year ended June 30, 2013 and compares them to fiscal year ended June 30, 2012.
+The following is a discussion and analysis of the financial performance of the Georgia Public Telecommunications Commission (doing business as Georgia Public Broadcasting, GPB).
+It provides an overview of the activities for the fiscal year ended June 30, 2014 and compares them to fiscal year ended June 30, 2013.
 Georgia Public Broadcasting provides educational, instructional and public broadcasting services to the citizens of the state of Georgia.
 It is designed to be read in conjunction with the Georgia Public Broadcasting financial statements that follow this section.